Eames Partnership is committed to encouraging equality, diversity and inclusion (EDI) among our workforce, and

 Event Participation, Training & Accreditations

 - D&I events: Our team regularly attends EDI conferences to ensure we understand and are kept updated with the targets and goals our clients are working towards.

 - Trained and educated hiring managers: All internal staff have received training on unconscious bias.
 Understanding how our biases can affect the decision-making process is crucial in order to question and reflect upon original judgements of a potential candidate.

-- Clear Assured Bronze status: We are proud to be working towards receiving the Bronze status of the Clear Company accreditation, demonstrating our commitment to diversity and inclusion in the workplace.
+- Clear Assured Bronze status: We are proud to have achieved the Bronze status of the Clear Company accreditation, demonstrating our commitment to diversity and inclusion in the workplace.
 For more information on the Clear Assured accreditation visit their website here.